-Easy Soy Curl & Vegetable Stir-Fry is a healthy vegan meal loaded with plant-based protein.
+Easy Soy Curl & Vegetable Stir-Fry is a healthy vegan meal packed with plant-based protein.
 A quick & delicious weeknight dinner.
 Kid-approved.

 You don't have to be a vegan to enjoy soy curls.
 On the contrary, soy curls are always a hit with my non-vegan friends because of their meaty, chicken-like texture.
 Plus, they easily absorb the flavor of marinades and sauces which is why they're so flavorful.

-This recipe was inspired by my Soy Curls in Creamy Peanut Sauce on this site, as well as my Crispy Soy Curl Vegan 'Duck' Pancakes recipe.
+This recipe was inspired by my Soy Curls in Creamy Peanut Sauce on this site, as well as my Best Vegan Beef recipe.

 Jump to: